High-performance CO2 conversion

 Permanently storing CO2 in underground geological formations, onshore or offshore

-Using captured CO2 as an input feed-stock to create products
+Using captured CO2 as an input feed-stock to create products and fuels

 CCUS is a group of technologies that contributes both to reducing emissions in key sectors directly and to removing CO2 to balance emissions that cannot be avoided – a critical part of net-zero goals.